Explore Our Affordable Courses

 Enroll now for UPSC Online Coaching

-• The MCC is not enforceable by law.
-However, certain provisions of the MCC may be enforced through invoking corresponding provisions in other statutes such as the Indian Penal Code, 1860, Code of Criminal Procedure, 1973, and Representation of the People Act, 1951.
+• However, certain provisions of the MCC may be enforced by invoking corresponding provisions in other statutes, such as the Indian Penal Code, 1860, Code of Criminal Procedure, 1973, and the Representation of the People Act, 1951.

-• The Election Commission has argued against making the MCC legally binding – stating that elections must be completed within a relatively short time (close to 45 days), and judicial proceedings typically take longer.
+• The Election Commission has argued against making the MCC legally binding, stating that elections must be completed within a relatively short time (close to 45 days), and judicial proceedings typically take longer.

 Impact of the Model Code of Conduct on Development and Governance